kingwingfly/encrypt-config/encrypt-config/README.md

 This leads this crate actually behaving more like bevy_ecs's resource system (or dependencies injecion with only args retrieving implemented).
 The cache is released as an independent crate [rom_cache](https://crates.io/crates/rom_cache).

+The `Config` in this crate is a wrapper of `rom_cache::Cache`, only if the config is modified and marked dirty, it will be persisted to the storage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>